Information on Philadelphia Church of God

 PCG offers Herbert W. Armstrong College Bible Correspondence Course to the public, which is basically an edited and revised Ambassador College Bible Correspondence Course formerly published by Worldwide Church of God.
 This free three year course is advertised as "no catch" but, unknowingly, readers will be subtly set up to be recruited into PCG's deceptive organization.
 (Read: How Did Herbert W. Armstrong Recruit People?)
 A close examination of the lessons (which are based on a question and answer format) reveal that scriptures are taken out of context and their application altered in order to "prove" what the author is saying.

 Gerald Flurry purchased approximately 170 acres of land in Edmond, Oklahoma.
 He opened a college on this land in the fall of 2001, calling it Imperial College (IC).
 In 2006 the name of Imperial College was changed to Herbert W. Armstrong College (abbreviated as AC for Armstrong College).
-The college has 50 students (January 2008).
+The college has 50 students (January 2008) and they have both 2 and 4 year curriculums.
 One of the objectives for the college is "to teach its students how to live" and "prepare pastors for their local congregations" (words similar to what HWA said about his Ambassador College in Pasadena, California3).
+We have been told by former students that the work load is massive.
 The college, which is not accredited, is said to make use of thought reform methods to train men for the ministry in PCG.
 (Read: May 2004 letter to ESN which furnishes more info about their college.)
 Homes worth approximately $200,000 have been built on this land for the ministry.
 The grounds on the campus are furnished with security guards.
 The address is 14400 S. Bryant Ave, north of Waterloo in southern Logan County, Oklahoma.
 It is located two miles west of Interstate 35 off Waterloo Road, a few miles north of downtown Edmond, just outside of Oklahoma City.

 In July 2013 Flurry had plans to purchase Bricket Wood, in Hertfordshire, England, in order to build a second PCG college.
 Bricket Wood was also the home of one of Worldwide Church of God's colleges, sold in 1976.
 (Read: GF Plans to Buy Bricket Wood for a College and Gerald Flurry Announces That PCG Plans on Purchasing Bricket Wood Property)